 What is the difference between the PDF Converter for SharePoint on-premise and Online versions?

 Ever since Muhimbi was founded in 2008, our aim has always been to support all current and future SharePoint versions.
-SharePoint 2007, 2010 and 2013 largely share the same architecture resulting in mainly small tweaks (and some not so small ones) to make the same product work on all SharePoint versions.
-To us, on-premise means a SharePoint 2007-2013 installation that you have installed yourself or someone (other than Microsoft) is maintaining on your behalf.
+SharePoint 2007-2016 largely share the same architecture resulting in mainly small tweaks (and some not so small ones) to make the same product work on all SharePoint versions.
+To us, on-premise means a SharePoint 2007-2016 installation that you have installed yourself or someone (other than Microsoft) is maintaining on your behalf.

 As a result, and due to limitations of the SharePoint Online platform, some of the features provided by the on-premise version of our software are not yet available in the Online version.
 We continue to work on it as we aim for feature parity between both versions.
 For an overview of the similarities and key differences, see this Knowledge Base article.